Pylons/pyramid/docs/narr/project.rst

 This sample ``tests.py`` file has a single unit test defined within it.
 This is the code that is executed when you run ``setup.py test -q``.
 You may add more tests here as you build your application.
+You are not required to write tests to use :mod:`repoze.bfg`, this file is simply provided as convenience and example.